 I doubt it.

-And remember, he still I don't think has released all of those transcripts, which is interesting.
+And remember, he still, I don't think, has released all of those transcripts, which is interesting.

-And then they when we had the Shift show publicly, and unfortunately, they only had one fact witness, a lot of opinion, a lot of hearsay witnesses, but only one fact witness, and that fact witness offered information exculpatory towards the president.
+And then we had the Schiff show publicly, and unfortunately, they only had one fact witness, a lot of opinion, a lot of hearsay witnesses, but only one fact witness.

 And that's why you see Senate Democrats a little bit more sober than their House colleagues recognizing the horrific position that the House has put them in.

-They're gonna lose, they're gonna lose badly, and some of them may lose their jobs over it.
+And some of them may lose their jobs over it.

 So if it's so urgent, like they claim, send them over.

-Who knows what they'll do.
+Who knows what they'll do?

 You know, Schumer, you go back.

-Schumer back in the day, impeachment double standard.
+Schumer, back in the day, impeachment double standard.

 Historically speaking, you're also voting against admitting new evidence in the Senate trial.

-Want no new witnesses.
+I want no new witnesses.

 You know, it's like you can't make this stuff up half the time.